Katie Duong: College career

 Duong played at the University of Minnesota for her freshman year in 2019.
 She skipped the 2020 season due to the COVID-19 pandemic and played at Stanford University from her junior year to her 5th year, for the 2021–2023 seasons.

 In her freshman season, Duong played in all 16 season games.
 She led the team with 38 total shots and 15 shots on goal, and finished third on the team with three points.
 With the U20 national team, she competed in the 2019 Nike International Friendlies and the 2020 U20 CONCACAF Champion.

 In her junior season at Stanford in 2021, she played in 18 matches and started in 4.
 She scored one goal and four assists, for a total of six points.
 In her senior year in 2022, she appeared in 11 matches and scored one goal and one assist.
 She was on the Pac-12 Fall Academic Honor Roll, and Stanford won the Pac-12 Championships that year.
 In her fifth year, she appeared in nine matches while scoring two assists.
 She was on Pac-12 Fall Academic Honor Roll, and was drafted in the NWSL draft after.

 Club career

-Duong was selected by the Portland Thorns in the 4th round, as the 53rd overall pick.
+Duong was selected by the Portland Thorns in the 4th round as the 53rd overall pick in the 2024 NWSL Draft.
 She was a practice player for the Thorns prior to being picked, during her final season with Stanford.

 She started playing for Minnesota Aurora FC of the USL W League in June 2024.

 Duong joined DC Power FC in the summer of 2024 and played in the inaugural USL Super League match on August 17, 2024.
+She made 36 appearances for the club before departing from DC Power on a mutual contract termination in January 2026.

+In January 2026, Duong signed with Icelandic champions Breiðablik.